MadNorSki is pleased to offer FREE Cross Country Ski lessons.

 This is a great opportunity to get better, have more fun; and you can’t beat the price.
-Club instructors are talented, experienced, and happy to help.
-While you do not need to be a Madnorski member to take advantage of the free lessons, we recommend that you join to help support cross-country skiing.
-Non-members are limited to 2 lessons per season while Members are not limited and Members get earlier notice of lesson sign up.
-Members, please be considerate when signing up as we have had a lot of demand and classes tend to fill quickly.
+Club instructors are talented, experienced, and happy to help teach lessons.
+While you do not need to be a MadNorSki member to take advantage of the free lessons, we recommend that you join to help support cross country skiing.
+Non-members are limited to 2 lessons per season.
+Members are not limited and Members get earlier notice of lesson sign-up.
+Members, please be considerate when signing up as we have a lot of demand and classes tend to fill quickly.

-Evening lessons will be offered at Elver Park on Tuesday evenings 5:45-6:45 pm and on Thursday evenings from 6:30-7:30pm.
+Evening lessons will be offered at Elver Park on Tuesday evenings 5:45-6:45 pm.
 We gather in the park shelter 15 minutes prior to the lesson start.
-You will need a ski trail pass which can be purchased on site (cash) or buy on line to use your credit card.
-The Elver Shelter rents classic ski gear which includes a ski pass.
+You will need a ski trail pass which can be purchased on site (cash) or buy online with your credit card.
+The Elver Shelter rents classic ski gear, which includes a ski pass.
 Skate ski gear can be rented in Madison only at REI (plan ahead).
-The Jan 10 lesson session will be at University Ridge Golf Course instead of Elver.
+The Jan 9 lesson session will be at University Ridge Golf Course instead of Elver.
 Classic skis are available for rent and a pass is required (buy at the bar).

 Weekend lessons may be offered occasionally depending on snow conditions and instructor availability.

 To get the latest information on lessons, check the Events page on the website or consider joining the “XC” mailing list.
 You can sign up directly on the xclist page.
-Announcements are made on the list server immediately.
+Announcements are made on the email list.

 How to Sign Up: